stendler/tootbench/README.md

   - one looping through all user postStatus handles
   - checking time after each loop: either wait or warn, that the wanted timing cannot be kept
   - (maybe run each postStatus on its own thread though) (futures?)
-- ntfy that users.txt is complete (or even its contents); subscribe to on controller (not client though)
-- wait for and upload these to the client node
 - package the client for docker --> github container registry
 - metric collection: system stats - vmstat(?) - send metrics directly to controller to avoid disk logging? -> configurable?
   - docker image & container - limit resources